-I should probably turn in my content marketing license, because I’m scared of Instagram.
+I should probably turn in my content marketing license, because I never know what to post on Instagram.

 You’re probably thinking “OK, boomer.”
 And, if you’re not, maybe you should be.
 After all, I know the statistics: